 \subsection{UML diagrams and classes}

-In this paper we exploit UML class diagrams to describe a behaviour of main \pkg{DepthProc} structures.
-The UML abbreviation stands for \emph{Unified Modelling Language}, a system of notation for describing object oriented programs.
+In this paper, we have exploited the UML class diagrams to describe the behavior of the main \pkg{DepthProc} structures.
+The UML abbreviation stands for \emph{Unified Modeling Language}, a system of notation for describing object-oriented programs.

-In the UML, class is denoted by a box with three compartments which contain the name, the attributes (slots) and operations (methods) of the class.
+In the UML, class is denoted by a box with three compartments, which contain the name, the attributes (slots), and operations (methods) of the class.
 Each attribute is followed by its type, and each method by its return value.
-Inheritance relation between classes are depicted by arrowhead pointing to the base class.
+Inheritance relation between the classes are depicted by arrowheads pointing to the base class.